 For Class C2 and Class C3 the reference pressure Pr is the pressure corresponding to the pressure index marked on the sidewall.

+For Class C2 and Class C3 the reference pressure Pr is the inflation pressure corresponding to the pressure in kPa or to the pressure index marked on the sidewall.

 For Class C1 the reference pressure is Pr = 250 kPa for "standard" or "light load" tyres and 290 kPa for "extra load" tyres; the minimum test pressure shall be Pt = 150 kPa.